This post may contain affiliate links. Please read our disclosure policy.

 3. Protein: Common protein choices include slices of braised pork (like Chashu Pork or sliced and pan-crisped Pork Belly as in my Pork Belly Ramen), chicken, or beef.
 Vegetarian options might include tofu or Soy Sauce Eggs.

 4. Vegetables: Experiment with different vegetables to add more depth and nutrition to your ramen.
-Common additions include sliced mushrooms, bok choy, shredded carrots, or even a handful of kale.
+Common additions include sliced mushrooms, baby bok choy (my favorite), baby spinach, shredded carrots, or even a handful of kale.

 5. Toppings: A variety of toppings can be added to ramen to enhance its flavor and texture.
-Popular choices include green onions, nori (seaweed), bamboo shoots, bean sprouts, and corn.
-Additional toppings like butter, spicy bean paste, or pickled ginger are also common.
+Popular choices include green onions, nori (seaweed), bamboo shoots (or Menma), bean sprouts, and corn.
+Additional toppings like butter, spicy bean paste, or pickled ginger are also delicious.

 6. Seasoning and Flavoring: This can include soy sauce, miso, salt (shio), or other flavorings that are added to the broth to give each bowl of ramen its distinctive taste.